 Some call to change appointments.
 Others have queries about clinic opening hours, medical reports or medication.

-And about 15 per cent of phone traffic is internal - for example, polyclinics making referrals to specialist clinics.
+About 15 per cent of phone traffic is internal - for instance, polyclinics making referrals to specialist clinics.

 Both the National Healthcare Group (NHG) and SingHealth launched mobile phone apps last year, allowing patients to manage their appointments on the go.

-NHG app users can, for instance, book same-day polyclinic consultations for conditions like fever or flu.
+NHG app users can, for instance, book same-day polyclinic consultations for conditions such as fever or flu.